rt126/rt126.github.io/content/schedule/_index.md

 -->
 ## 2025-05-01 Large tour Day 1
 - Arrival of tablers / homehost accomodation
-- Hangout with games
+- Afternoon hangout with typical games
-- Barbecue dinnerparty
+- Barbecue dinnerparty, a proper one!

 ## 2025-05-02 Classic tour day 1
 - Arrival of final tablers / homehost accomodation
 - Join the rest at current activity
 - Breakfast at homehost
-- Testdrive, we will visit a car-manufacturer and testdrive some nice cars
+- Testdrive - we will visit a car-manufacturer and testdrive some nice cars
 - Lunch
 - Afternoon hangout session
 - Preparation at homehost before themed dinner party